 - to draft methodological, technical and best-practices guidelines to be implemented by contractors and project sponsors in order to support national authorities for the actual achievement of the EU 2020 target for CDW recycling

-To perform this study the work has been divided in 5 tasks:
+To perform this study the work has been divided into 5 tasks:

 - TASK 1 – Stocktaking.
 This task consists in performing a review of the current situation in the EU with regard to the actual practices in assessing and managing the CDW streams prior to demolition/renovation of buildings and infrastructures.

 - TASK 2 – Needs for pre-demolition and/or renovation CDW assessment audits.
-This task should analyse, identify and list the needs for pre-demolition and/or renovation assessment tools with regard to generated CDW streams.
-It should also report about the perception from relevant stakeholders concerning these needs.
+This task should analyze, identify and list the needs for pre-demolition and/or renovation assessment tools with regard to generated CDW streams.
+It should also report about the perception of relevant stakeholders concerning these needs.

 - TASK 3 – Guidelines for pre-demolition and renovation audits.
 Based on the analysis performed in the framework of the previous tasks, the Contractor should draft guidelines including a)principles and rules for how and when to carry out pre-demolition and renovation audits for buildings and infrastructures; b) conditions for data sourcing and collection c) format of audit reporting and d) further exploitation of audit outcome by project sponsors, contractors, and authorities.